mjansma/AutoComplete/README.md

 # AutoComplete
-jQuery Bootstrap AutoComplete library for input field search For more info see demo.js
+jQuery Bootstrap AutoComplete library for input field search.
+For more info see demo.js